 Casita Travel Terms and Conditions

-Considering that by making a booking, Casita Travel BV (hereinafter referred to as Casita) and the Tenant agree to the following Casita terms and conditions.
+Considering that by making a booking with Casita Travel BV (hereinafter referred to as Casita) and the Tenant, the following general terms and conditions of Casita apply.

 Article 1 Definitions

-A deposit required from the Tenant for the rental sum to be paid to Casita in accordance with Casita's payment terms, see Article 4.
+A deposit required from the Tenant for the rental amount to be paid to Casita in accordance with Casita's payment terms, see Article 4.

 Accommodation

-The Holiday Home(s) owned by the Landlord to be mediated in accordance with the Rental Agreement.
+The holiday home(s) owned by the Landlord to be brokered under the Rental Agreement.

-Cancellation conditions apply in the event of cancellation by the Tenant after booking on the website or by telephone via Casita.
-These cancellation conditions can be found under the provisions included in these General Terms and Conditions after the conclusion of the agreement with the Tenant.
+In the event of cancellation after the Tenant has booked on the Casita website or by telephone, cancellation conditions apply.
+These cancellation conditions can be found under the provisions included in these General Terms and Conditions after the agreement with the Tenant has been concluded.
+Mediation

-Casita Travel mediates on behalf of and between the Landlord and the Tenant in order to rent out the Accommodation for recreational purposes, whereby the rental agreement is concluded between Casita Travel B.V. on behalf of the Landlord and a third party (the Tenant).
+Casita Travel acts as an intermediary on behalf of and between the Landlord and the Tenant for the purpose of renting out the Accommodation for recreational purposes.
+The rental agreement is concluded between Casita Travel B.V. on behalf of the Landlord and a third party (the Tenant).

-The request sent by the Visitor via the Casita websites using the booking request form based on the photos, texts, videos, rates, additional costs and availability shown there for the rental of accommodation in a specific period at a published price.
+The request submitted by a Visitor via the Casita website using the booking request form, based on the photos, text, videos, rates, additional costs, and availability displayed there for the rental of an accommodation for a specific period at a published price.

 Booking

-A sum of money required by the Landlord from the Tenant, which serves as a guarantee for the proper fulfilment of the rental agreement.
+A sum of money required by the Landlord from the Renter, which serves as security for proper performance of the rental agreement.

 Casita

-Casita Travel B.V., with its registered office in Amsterdam and its place of business in Apeldoorn at Linie 574 G (7325 DZ) and registered with the Chamber of Commerce under number 70513864.
+Casita Travel B.V., with its registered office in Amsterdam and offices in Apeldoorn at Linie 574-G, 7325DZ, and registered with the Chamber of Commerce under number 70513864.

 Content

-The Tenant whose Booking Request has been accepted by Casita, thereby establishing an agreement between the Tenant and the Landlord with regard to the Accommodation in question.
+The Renter's booking request has been accepted by Casita, resulting in an agreement between the Renter and the Landlord regarding the relevant Accommodation.
+Landlord

-The basic rental price as stated in the Booking Request plus all additional costs published in advance by the Landlord and payable by the Tenant, excluding the Deposit.
+The basic rental amount as shown in the Booking Request plus all additional costs published in advance by the Landlord and payable by the Tenant, excluding the Deposit.

-Personal online account created by the Tenant for the use of the Website, which provides access to personal information about the booking made.
+The personal online account created by the Tenant for use of the Website, which provides access to personal information about the booking.

-By email and WhatsApp: Monday to Friday from 9 a.m. to 5 p.m., except on public holidays.
+By email and WhatsApp: Monday to Friday from 9:00 AM to 5:00 PM, excluding public holidays.

-The amount owed by the Tenant for the Rent after deduction of any Deposit.
+The amount of the Rental Amount owed by the Tenant after deducting any Deposit.

 Website(s)